 The old man and his little girl really enjoyed their leisure time near Piazza San Marco, Venice.
-I’m sure they had their own gadget to play with, but as long as I observed them from a distance, I didn’t see them holding any gadget.
-They were just sitting there and maybe the little girl was singing, inviting her old man to look at the whole creation, at a lifetime friend who never let people be lonely.
+I’m sure they had their own gadget to play with, but as long as I observed them from a distance, I didn’t see them holding any device.
+They were just sitting there, and maybe the little girl was singing, inviting her old man to look at the whole creation, at a lifetime friend who never let people be lonely.

 Just accept the loneliness and follow this little girl’s suggestion: open your eyes and look at the reality, the whole creation from where you stand, here and now.
-Otherwise, we display a life marked by ‘doing’, by escapism (even if it is manifested in workaholic spirit); we might become a non-affirmed person who are looking to work, power, possessions, pleasing people and ‘killing time’ to deny the reality of loneliness.
+Otherwise, we display a life marked by ‘doing,’ by escapism (even if it is manifested in workaholic spirit); we might become a non-affirmed person who is looking to work, power, possessions, pleasing people and ‘killing time’ to deny the reality of loneliness.

 An affirmed person doesn’t run away from loneliness.
-He/she knows his/her place and nothing could ruin his/her life because he/she’s always connected with the lifetime friend.
+He/she knows his/her place, and nothing could ruin his/her life because he/she’s always connected with the lifetime friend.

 The loneliest moment in someone’s life is when they are watching their whole world fall apart, and all they can do is stare blankly.
 F. Scott Fitzgerald